Frequently Asked Questions (FAQs)

 An unencumbered license is one that is not currently subjected to formal discipline by any state board of nursing and has no provisions or conditions that limit the nurse's practice in any way.
 ONCC certification candidates and ONCC-certified nurses must notify ONCC in writing within 30 days if a restriction of any kind is placed on their RN or APRN license.
 Failure to notify ONCC may result in sanctions.

 Nursing practice may be work experience that is direct and/or indirect patient care in clinical practice, nursing administration, education, research, or consultation in the specialty represented by the credential.
-The position must be one that may be filled by a Registered Nurse.
-A position that may also be filled another licensed care provider may qualify as nursing practice so long as the position may be filled by an RN.
+The position must be one that requires a Registered Nurse/Advanced Practice Registered Nurse (RN/APRN).
+A position that may be filled by another licensed care provider will qualify as nursing practice so long as RN/APRN is included among the licensed care providers who can fill the role.

 Beginning in January 2025, ONCC will require two new pieces of information from applicants for a certification test or renewal.
 Applicants will be asked to provide the last four digits of their social security number (ONCC will not store this information) and their National Council of State Boards of Nursing (NCSBN) identification number during the application process.